I became a professor at Saarland University in June 2022 and lead the CVMP lab.

 I am a postoctoral researcher at MPI for Informatics in Saarbrücken since 2021 and since recently leader of the Geometric Representation Learning Group.
 I obtained my PhD in computer science at TU Dortmund University and did research internships at Facebook Reality Labs and Nnaissense.

 My research interests are differentiable algorithms and representations for encoding and processing of 3D data, mostly aligned towards the overall goal of 3D from 2D images.
 My main contributions lie in the areas of graph neural networks, neural fields and point-based representations.
-I collaborate with the CVMP group on research projects in this areas.
+I collaborate with the CVMP group on research projects in these areas.

 My main research interest is 3D reconstruction from images in terms of 3D geometry, ego-motion and object motion with particular focus on robust application of arbitrary real-world data.